Inference power pilot: NVL72 fleet power management

 Tokens/sec per concurrent user (or per active session) Aggregate output tokens/sec divided by a defined concurrency measure (open sessions, active clients, or in-flight requests—pick one and keep it fixed).
 Proxy for interactive saturation.
 At fixed concurrency, expect within ~±15% of the baseline value if power is not the dominant bottleneck; a large sustained drop warrants checking for cap-induced queueing or straggler GPUs.

-Time to first token (TTFT) Latency from request accept to first output token.
-Report p50/p95/p99 over the window.
-Expect p95 within ~1.2× of baseline p95 and p99 not more than ~1.5× baseline p99 when configuration is healthy—PRS can reorder headroom and introduce modest tail movement.
-Investigate if p99 regresses beyond ~2× baseline.
+Time to first token (TTFT) Latency from the load generator’s issue timestamp, request acceptance, or another explicitly named boundary to first output token.
+Use the same boundary in both runs and report p50/p95/p99.
+Expect p95 within ~1.2× of baseline p95 and p99 not more than ~1.5× baseline p99 when configuration is healthy.
+Investigate larger regressions together with offered/completed QPS, queue depth, timeouts, applied limits, and control-path latency.

 End-to-end request latency Wall time for full response.
 Same percentile bands as TTFT/ITL for streaming workloads; for non-streaming, this is often the primary user-facing metric—use the same ~1.2× / ~1.5× p95/p99 gates unless your SLO says otherwise.